Ready to Incorporate?

 For more details related to VAT, please refer to China VAT Reform in 2019.

 Hawksford is an established provider of company registration and outsourced corporate services in China.
 With more than 100 multilingual professionals based in Hong Kong, Shanghai, Beijing, Suzhou, Guangzhou and Shenzhen, we are able to offer the very best local knowledge to our international clients.
+So, if you are interested in setting up a China trading company, Hawksford can help you.
+Find out more about our company incorporation and administration services here.

 Back to top